Dhruv19468/SQL_Data_Analysis_Projects/README.md

 # SQL_Data_Analysis_Projects
 This is a end to end Data Analysis Project on Data set from Target Corporation.

+Case study has been done on Big Query.

+Data Set is attached in the repository.

 ## Why this case study?

 ### From company’s perspective: